jvanasco/facebook_utils/README.md

     AuthenticatedHubRequired

 `ApiError` instances contain:
-    code (facebook specific, not http code)
+    code (Facebook specific, not http code)
-    type (as dictacted by facebook)
+    type (as dictacted by Facebook)
-    message (possibly dictated by facebook)
+    message (possibly dictated by Facebook)
     raised (the trapped error that raised this, if available) response (the repsonse in error, if available)

 `AuthenticatedHubRequired` will be raised if a non-authenticated hub tries to perform authenticated actions

 The `api_proxy` will catch *most* errors.
 Since this is in development, i'm raising uncaught exceptions.
 There will be a future "ApiUnhandledError"